sholtomaud/assignment-cloud-engineer/assignment.md

 ## Instructions

-As a side-hustle, Source has built an amazing and game-chaning TODO-app: _Todoozie_.
-The backend of Todoozie needs to deployed to the AWS cloud in a scalable and reproducable way.
+As a side-hustle, Source has built an amazing and game-changing TODO-app: _Todoozie_.
+The backend of Todoozie needs to deployed to the AWS cloud in a scalable and reproducible way.
 We are strong believers in _infrastructure-as-code_ and we hope you are too!
 So your mission - should you choose to accept it - is to make sure our backend is deployed completely through _code_.
 This means that we should be able to reproduce the deployment completely without having to touch the AWS Web